 Fly fishing, swimming, and shady camp grounds.
 Trout fishing at its best….
 Swan Lake is a clear-water lake located in the Colville National Forest, just off Highway 21, south of Republic, Washington.
 In the late spring and summer months, the lake is frequented by local anglers and fly fishers after brook, rainbow, and cutthroat trout. […]

 Camp and trout fish on the San Poil River….
 Ten Mile Campground is located just off of Hwy.
 21 and adjacent to the San Poil River.
 The shallow, bubbling waters of the San Poil provide cool relief from the summer heat and opportunities for anglers and fly fishers to catch a dinner of brook trout. […]

 A common question asked by fisherman is “What fly works in this lake?”
 When you are trying to choose trolling flies the question should be “What is the feed in this lake?”
 If you know what the fish are eating at the time you are fishing, you will have a very good idea of what […]

 Trolling Flies are designed to look like natural trout prey, attracting the trout’s attention enough to investigate a possible food source, while being pulled through the water.
 However these flies can only do this when they are in the vicinity of the fish and that means they need to be fairly deep in the water… […]

 Trolling flies are flies designed to attract trout in lakes at the trout’s resting depth, and to mimic the trout’s natural food sources.
 It is no small chore to create lures that mimic the natural food source while being pulled through the water at the end of your fishing line.
-Joan Lake, author of Trolling […]
+How do trolling flies attract […]